-- The Transition Coach offers names to the chair of the Call Committee.
-Two to four names are usually presented at once, when possible. - The chairperson calls each candidate within a week of receiving the names.
+- The Transition Coach offers names to the chair of the Call Committee. - The chairperson calls each candidate within a day or two of receiving the names.
 This initial contact is often when a first interview is scheduled.
 All candidates receive a first interview. - The committee engages in the first interview, often via video call.
 Each candidate should be afforded the same amount of time and same means for interviewing (in person, video chat, etc.) - After the initial interview, the committee releases candidates who do not seem to be an appropriate fit via a phone call, thanking them for their interest and time.
 Addressing this promptly is important so the candidates can consider other call possibilities.
-The Call Chair contacts the remaining candidates and let them know they would like to set up a second interview.
-The Transition Coach is informed of which candidates are released and which will continue in the process
+The Call Chair contacts the remaining candidates and lets them know they would like to set up a second

-- References may be checked after the first interview, but ask the candidate for permission first. - If none of the initial candidates are a fit, or more candidates are desired, the chair will contact the Transition Coach to discuss this.
-More candidates may be identified and given when needed. - The committee conducts a second interview with the candidate(s), which may be via video chat or face-to-face. - The committee contacts the Office of the Bishop so a background check can be run on the finalist candidate(s).
+- interview.
+The Transition Coach is informed of which candidates are released and which will continue in the process - If none of the initial candidates are a fit, or more candidates are desired, the chair will contact the Transition Coach or Synod Minister for Transitions and Healthy Ministries to discuss this.
+More candidates may be identified and given when needed. - The committee conducts a second interview with the candidate(s), which may be via video chat or face-to-face. - The committee contacts the Office of the Bishop so a background check can be run on the finalist candidate..
 Candidates are informed by the congregation before the background check is run.
 This is done through the Synod office at congregational expense through Oxford Document Management Company, Inc.